Altamash-Khan-2812/Car-Animation-Css/Readme.md

-# Car Animation CSS and JavaScript
+# Car Animation HTML and CSS

-This project demonstrates a simple car animation using HTML, CSS, and JavaScript.
+This project demonstrates a simple car animation using HTML and CSS.

 ## Preview

-You can see the animation live [HERE](https://lambent-sorbet-407341.netlify.app/){:target="\_blank"}.
+You can see the animation live <a href="https://lambent-sorbet-407341.netlify.app/" target="_blank">HERE</a>.

 ## How It Works

 The HTML structure consists of a container with elements representing the sky, trees, track, and a car.
 The car itself is composed of two wheels and their corresponding images.

-The CSS files (`style.css` and `responsive.css`) handle the styling and layout of the elements, while the JavaScript file (`script.js`) is responsible for animating the car.
+The CSS files (`style.css` and `responsive.css`) handle the styling and layout and animation of the elements.

 ## Files